cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 Parameters are:

-- **methode**  (*type:* string into ["produit_scalaire","norme","vecteur","formule","composante"])  methode  norme : will calculate the norm of a vector given by a source field  methode produit_scalaire : will calculate the dot product of two vectors given by  two sources fields  methode composante numero integer : will create a field by extracting the integer  component of a field given by a source field  methode formule expression 1 : will create a scalar field located to elements using  expressions with x,y,z,t parameters and field names given by a source field or several  sources fields.  methode vecteur expression N f1(x,y,z,t) fN(x,y,z,t) : will create a vector field  located to elements by defining its N components with N expressions with x,y,z,t parameters  and field names given by a source field or several sources fields.
+- **methode**  (*type:* string into ["produit_scalaire", "norme", "vecteur", "formule", "composante"])  methode  norme : will calculate the norm of a vector given by a source field  methode produit_scalaire : will calculate the dot product of two vectors given by  two sources fields  methode composante numero integer : will create a field by extracting the integer  component of a field given by a source field  methode formule expression 1 : will create a scalar field located to elements using  expressions with x,y,z,t parameters and field names given by a source field or several  sources fields.  methode vecteur expression N f1(x,y,z,t) fN(x,y,z,t) : will create a vector field  located to elements by defining its N components with N expressions with x,y,z,t parameters  and field names given by a source field or several sources fields.

 - **[expression]**  (*type:* string list) see methodes formule and vecteur